 Enforcement is the action taken by the Water Protection Program (WPP) to bring an entity into compliance with the Missouri Clean Water Law, its implementing regulations, and/or any terms and conditions of an operating permit.
 The primary purpose of the enforcement activity in the WPP is to resolve violations and return the entity to compliance.

-☐ - The permittee/facility is currently under enforcement action.
-The enforcement action is due to failure to meet permit limits.
+⊠ - The permittee/facility is not currently under Water Protection Program enforcement action.

 ELECTRONIC DISCHARGE MONITORING REPORT (EDMR) SUBMISSION SYSTEM: